MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 - Microsoft 365 F5 Security add-on
 - Microsoft 365 F5 Compliance add-on
 - Microsoft 365 F5 Security + Compliance add-on

-### Get a trial license

-For existing Defender for Cloud Apps customers, you can navigate to the [sign up page for the free trial](https://aka.ms/appgovernancetrial) and complete the steps to add app governance to your tenant.

-If you aren't already a Defender for Cloud Apps customer, you can sign up for a free trial by navigating to the [sign up page for the free trial for app governance](https://aka.ms/appgovernancetrial) and completing the steps to add a free trial of app governance to your tenant.
-Then navigate to the [sign up page for the free trial for Defender for Cloud Apps](https://www.microsoft.com/security/business/cloud-apps-defender) and complete the steps for sign-up.

-To cancel your trial of app governance, go to the Microsoft 365 admin center > **Billing** > [Your products](https://go.microsoft.com/fwlink/p/?linkid=842054).
-Navigate to the app governance trial, select the three dots, and select **Cancel subscription**.
-In the resulting fly-out pane, provide a reason for cancellation, any additional feedback, and select **Cancel subscription**.
-Select **Cancel subscription** in the resulting pop-up screen.
-Your trial is canceled, you'll lose access to app governance, and your app governance data will be deleted (log data that is used to create the app governance insights and detections - no emails or other files will be affected).

 ### Administrator roles